Utusan Malaysia is the worst paper in the country. Its a threat to national security.

 Same old story, yet again.
-I think if we analyse the issues discussed by for last two decades, it centers around the same topics only.
+I think if we analyse the issues discussed by MIC for last two decades, it centers around the same topics only.
 Sign of stagnation, inaction, inability, or continuous improvement?
 Which is it?

 Samy: